xtianbong/mben6270/WEBSITE_ARCHITECTURE.md

 **Cohesion**
 In simple terms it refers to how closely related all the elements of a module are. **We are aiming for high cohesion**.

-For our class it means that sections of a website that belong together **must** staty together.
+For our class it means that sections of a website that belong together **must** stay together.

 For example, if one snippet of code that is used for a menu in one subsection, that snippet of code **must not** be located in a different subsection's directory.

 For example, consider we have 2 subsections in a website, one name *jobs* and the other *projects* and the code looked like this:

 ```